 It is clear that software patches and updates are critical in ensuring the robustness of an organization's cybersecurity.
 In addition to the practices recommended by CISA, companies have a duty to monitor and mitigate known vulnerabilities that are exploited, time and time again, as a means of gaining access to their networks.
 After all, these vulnerabilities pose a greater and more real risk than other types of threats.

-Using tools that help keep systems up to date and protected through available patches is a great advantage when it comes to protecting yourself and combating cybercriminals.
-Keeping up to date with updates released by vendors can be a challenge and leaves room for error, while having a database that allows you to compare patches that have been installed on a network's endpoints can shield systems and prevent malware attacks on vulnerable workstations and servers.
+Using tools such as WatchGuard Patch Management,which help keep systems up to date and protected through available patches and works with WatchGuard's endpoint security solutions, is a great advantage when it comes to protecting your systems and combating cybercriminals.
+Keeping on top of updates released by vendors can be a challenge and leaves room for error, while having a database that allows you to compare patches that have been installed on a network's endpoints can shield systems and prevent malware attacks on vulnerable workstations and servers.